 What Are Some Indicators We Are Being Authentic or Inauthentic?

-However, showing authenticity is what distinguishes us from others.
-Are you presenting your authentic self to others, or living by your own terms and beliefs?
+What sets us apart is our demonstration of authenticity.
+Are you showcasing your authentic self to others and living by your terms and beliefs?

-The issue isn’t the degree of authenticity but rather the ability to reveal it to people and society.
-Even if you fully accept society, your authenticity level might be higher than someone who resists society and thinks they are more “authentic.”
+The concern isn’t about the extent of authenticity but the capability to project it to people and society.
+You might embrace society completely, yet your authenticity level could surpass that of someone who rejects culture, believing they are more “authentic.”

 How Can We Differentiate Between a Genuine Desire for Authenticity and a Coping Mechanism to Fit in With Societal Norms?